hargun13/Packagenius/README.md

 1. Clone the PackageGenius repository: git clone https://github.com/hargun13/Packagenius.git
-2. Navigate to the PackageGenius directory: cd PackageGenius
+2. Navigate to the Packagenius directory: cd Packagenius
 3. Install the necessary dependencies: pip i -r requirements.txt
-4.To use PackageGenius, start by running the application: npm start
+4.To use Packagenius, start by running the application: npm start
 5.To generate a product image or dieline, navigate to the 'Generate' section and enter your prompt: prompt_template="English Language Prompt"